 Despite how tight my finances were, every month, I kept paying off my loans.
 Those represented a substantial bill: In the first few years, my monthly payment was $1,040 per month.
 In all, I have paid more than $100,000 since graduation.

-This year, when the pandemic hit, I'd just started a staff-writing dream job here at Grow.
+When the pandemic hit, I'd just started a staff-writing dream job here at Grow.
 As New York shut down, I made a decision.
 As long as I couldn't do all of the things that made the city New York for me (weird comedy shows, movies, hole-in-the-wall dumplings), I'd move home with my parents in suburban Boston and finish paying off my loans.
 At the beginning of 2020, I had about $28,000 left.
-I'm now down to $6,517, which will be paid off before New Year's.
+By New Year's, I'd paid it all off.